-The Capital City Airport will host Aviation Day on Saturday, September, 20, 2014 from 9 AM to 2 PM.
-There will be free airplane rides for the kids ages 8 - 17 and several aircraft on display.
+The Capital City Airport will tentativley host the next Aviation Day on Saturday, September, 19, 2015 from 9 AM to 2 PM.

 Joint Land Use Study (JLUS)

 The Joint Land Use Study (JLUS) is a cooperative planning effort between Boone National Guard Center and the surrounding communities to examine growth issues around Boone Center and Capital City Airport.

 The Capital City Airport Division provides safe and cost effective in-state and out-of-state transportation to state employees, maintains all state aircraft, and operates the Capital City Airport.